 Make an effort to keep your site current since your website may be the tool that either brings visitors to your church – or sends them away.

 An Internet presence is critical in this digital age.
 There are lots of free online directories that can help people find your church.

 Here are a few you can set up accounts with and make sure your information is accurate.

 You need to check it out and make sure the information is accurate.
-Here are a few of the most common directories you might want to make sure has a listing for your church.
+Here are a few of the most common FREE directories you might want to make sure has a listing for your church.